 Optimized Local Control Scheme for Active Distribution Grids Using Machine Learning Techniques

 The decentralized control scheme based on Machine Learning (ML) technique proposed in is applied to the NEST microgrid, allocated in the EMPA Laboratory in Dübendorf.
-However, due to the low voltage magnitudes over the grid, in order to have consistent results, the battery is forced to operate into a high injection regime, increasing the local voltages and allowing to adopt the Reactive Power Control (RPC) as active measure to achieve network-wide optimal operation.
+However, due to the low voltage magnitudes over the grid, the battery is forced to operate into a high injection regime in order to have consistent results.
+This increases the local voltages and allows the adoption of the Reactive Power Control (RPC) as active measure to achieve network-wide optimal operation.
 In this approach, the online optimization problem is performed in two stages.
 First, a day-ahead optimization problem for the BESS is implemented with the objective to impose high injections during noon hours and guarantee a secure operation.
 Second, a centralized, OPF-based scheme is used to generate a sequence of optimal DER setpoints accounting for BESS injections.
 Finally, the local DER controllers are developed as explained in and applied in the real-time operation.

 F. Bellizio, S. Karagiannopoulos, P. Aristidou, and G. Hug, "Optimized local control schemes for distribution grids using machine learning techniques," IEEE Power and Energy Society General Meeting, 2018.